presnick/ProgramsInformationPeople/_sources/Sequences/ExtraExercises.rst

    myTests().main()

-5.1 Create a variable called ``low_stri`` and assign it the value of stri, but lowercase.
-Do not hardcode this.
+5.1 Create a variable called ``low_stri`` and assign it the value of stri, but lowercased.
+Do not hard code this: use a python string method to convert str1 to lower case.

 .. activecode:: ee_ch9_051
    :tags: Sequences/StringMethods.rst